Getting started with HPC

 File system quota

 Nearly all file systems impose quotas on the data volume and/or the number of files or directories.
 These quotas may be set per user or per group.
-There is a distinction between hard quota, which is the absolute upper limit which cannot be exceeded, and soft quota, which can be exceeded temporarily for a certain grace period (7 days).
+There is a distinction between hard quota, which is the absolute upper limit that cannot be exceeded, and soft quota, which can be exceeded temporarily for a certain grace period (7 days).
 After that time, it turns into a hard quota.
-You will be notified automatically if you exceed your personal quota on any file systems.
-You can look up your used quota by either typing
+You will be notified automatically if you exceed your personal quota on any file system.
+You can look up your used quota by typing

 quota -s or

 shownicerquota.pl on any cluster front end.

 Shareholders can look up information on their group quota in text files available as